Ștefan Voitec: Marginalization and return

+Under "real socialism"

 Voitec maintained his government position in the cabinets of Chivu Stoica and Ion Gheorghe Maurer to March 20, 1961, serving as both Deputy Premier and Minister of Trading Goods (March 28, 1957 – April 17, 1959).
 He was again sent to the MAN in the election of 1961, this time as a representative of the Electroputere workers, in Craiova.
 He continued to represent that constituency for three more electoral cycles, being reconfirmed for the seat one final time in March 1980.
 On March 25, 1961, while losing his position as Deputy Premier, Voitec became one of three acting Chairmen of the State Council.

 Moving up to compensate for Pârvulescu's downfall, in 1961 Voitec was assigned Chairmanship of the MAN.
 In this capacity, he presided over the special parliamentary meetings of April 1962, which were held at the National Economy Pavilion and celebrated the completion of collectivization in Romania.
 He served as MAN leader continuously to March 1974, though he had lost his post in the State Council in 1965.
 In 1964, he was also serving on the National Council of the People's Democratic Front (the reshuffled National Democratic Front).
 Tomašić notes that, in 1961, Voitec was still only an "outer-ring" leader of the PMR, speculating that he was mistrusted, and deemed unworthy, "because of his Social-Democratic past, his university education, his intellectual cast of mind, and also because of his Italian wife".
 Signals about his heterodox convictions were still sent by General Dumitru Petrescu, who had been sidelined for "fractionism".
 In 1964, he sent an exculpatory letter to Gheorghiu-Dej, reminding him that Voitec had once been a Trotskyist.